 Even though China doesn’t have specific regulations set in place for short-term roaming, the Chinese Government is strictly against permanent roaming.

 There are a few things to consider before starting roaming in China:

 Telecom operators in China must verify and register the identity of users by requesting their ID numbers and addresses, or a Chinese business license.
 The information will be linked to the SIM card of the user.

 Performing profile swaps is prohibited in China.
 Though you are able to change from one Chinese telecommunications provider to another by going through the same registration process.

 There is a new Data Security Law set in place on cross-border data transfer requirements.
 The law states that transferring personal consumer information outside of the Chinese border will be subject to a security assessment conducted by the Chinese Communist Party.
 This assessment checks that all data being transferred is stated within the personal information usage agreement signed by the consumer.

 In North America, there are no concrete roaming restrictions set in place however it’s the local MNOs choosing not to support it (rather than a regulatory ban).
 Even though being caught disobeying their rules may not result in being removed from the network, it may incur a significant increase in fees as a punitive measure against the operators and MVNOs that may have been selling permanent roaming connectivity.

-With the above in mind, currently the best solution for deploying your IoT devices in North America is to obtain a localized carrier profile.
+With the above in mind, the best solution for deploying your IoT devices in North America is obtaining a localized carrier profile.
 A couple of years ago, 1oT’s Sales Director shared his insight on providing connectivity in Mexico: “The Logistics Industry Needs Connectivity in Mexico”

 In 2017 the Telecom Regulatory Authority of India (TRAI) recommendations proposed that permanent roaming restrictions should be relaxed on a reciprocal basis with specific countries.